gsalvatori/epsilon/README.md

 epsilon
 ---

-A lightweight Javascript library that implements the most common Approximate String Matching algorithms.
+A lightweight Node.js module that implements the most common Approximate String Matching algorithms.

 Use
 ---